dmitriz/aligna/README.md

 ## ❓ Curious?

 - Check our [Review Guidelines](REVIEW_GUIDELINES.md).
+- See our practical [Review Checklist](templates/review-checklist.md) for immediate use.
+- Learn how to [Measure Improvements](METRICS.md) from using these guidelines.
 - A simple guide that aims to make reviews smoother and more helpful.
 - Contributions, suggestions, and improvements are always welcome!